 1. Is the accountant a genuine contractor specialist?

-A specialist accountant will be very familiar with the accounting lifecycle of a typical contractor.
-A standard or high street accountant may not understand what a contractor actually does.
+A specialist accountant will be very familiar with the accounting lifecycle of a typical contractor, while a standard or high-street accountant may not understand what a contractor actually does.

 They may also not appreciate the importance of complying with IR35 (the Intermediaries Legislation) which can have a dramatic effect on take-home pay.